 At the completion of the program, students are expected to:

-- converse for 5 to 10 minutes on everyday topics such as introductions, self-care, home, family, daily activities, schedules, interests, and simple stories.
+- converse for five to ten minutes on everyday topics such as introductions, self-care, home, family, daily schedules and activities, interests, and simple stories.

-- employ conceptually accurate intermediate ASL vocabulary, including classifiers and idioms, spatialization, directional verbs, and role shifting to convey their thoughts.
+- incorporate conceptually accurate intermediate ASL vocabulary including classifiers and idioms, spatialization, directional verbs, and role shifting to convey their thoughts.

 - articulate signs on the hands, face, and body.

-- demonstrate a variety of ASL sentence types.
+- construct a variety of ASL sentence types.

-- employ the standard terminology of ASL linguistics to discuss and explain ASL signs, morphology, semantics, and syntax.
+- employ the standard basic terminology of ASL linguistics.

 |DCS 104||American Sign Language I (MOTR LANG 105)||4|